-Morse Micro is bringing to market the first Wi-Fi HaLow silicon chip that securely connects smart devices over long distances using minimal power.
+Morse Micro was founded in 2017 by Andy Terry and Michael DeNil and is based in Sydney.
+The Company is bringing to market the first Wi-Fi HaLow silicon chip that securely connects smart devices over long distances using minimal power.

 The Morse Micro team are working closely with one of Uniseed’s partner organisations, the Commonwealth Science and Research Organisation (CSIRO), to test and validate the prototype chips in their world leading laboratories.